 NEWLIN: By chance and fluke.
-Because I was cutting that Brussels assignment short, I had to get a Department...
+Because I was cutting that Brussels assignment short, I had to get a job in the Department.
 The Department, I might add, was very good in their responding to my request to come home early because of family problems.
 Nobody either in the Department or in the embassy gave me any guff and, in fact, were very understanding.
 But it did mean that I had to get a job quickly in the Department.
 Something came up on Law of the Sea.

-The sea is something that I've always... viscerally, the idea of protecting the sea was a fine one.
+Viscerally, the idea of protecting the sea was a fine one.
 I was glad to take that job.
 It was a funny time in Law of the Sea.
 I don't remember the name of the guy who was head of it when I arrived.
 I'm pretty sure it began with an "L." Quite soon after I arrived, Elliott Richardson took over.
 But I'll back up a little bit.
-The job I had in Law of the Sea was something that, more even than most other jobs in the Foreign Service, required a tremendous amount of interagency consultation and coordination.
+The job I had in Law of the Sea was something like the head of the Secretariat of the Interagency Group.
+You can imagine the Law of the Sea was something that, more even than most other jobs in the Foreign Service, required a tremendous amount of interagency consultation and coordination.
 Every agency thought that they had a crack at the Law of the Sea.
 In the Department, it was run out of the Under Secretary's Office.
 Our address was D/LOS.
-But as a practical matter, the Under

-Secretary really had very little to do with it.
+The D designates the office of the Deputy Secretary, the number two at the State Department.
+But as a practical matter, the Under Secretary really had very little to do with it.
 We had initially a political guy who was the head of negotiation.

 Then he was replaced by Elliott Richardson, who came in with three hotshots.
-One of them was Dick Darbin.
+One of them was Dick Darwin.
 One was a guy named L.C.
 Smith.
 Another was Frank Hodsoll.
-Elliott Richardson came by rather early in the game by our office, D/LOS, which really was not nearly ever as involved in the policy of the Law of the Sea as it was in facilitating the preparations for the negotiations on the American side.
+Elliott Richardson came by rather early in the game to our office, D/LOS, which really was not nearly ever as involved in the policy of the Law of the Sea as it was in facilitating the preparations for the negotiations on the American side.
 My job was particularly as a facilitator.
 I was supposed to be the one who kept track of all the papers and generated minutes of meetings and things like that.
 It was not a particularly glamorous Law of the Sea job.
-It had been done before guy Otto Eskin.
-He is a nifty guy.
-Within the last week, I got a little notice in the mail about a performance of a play that he has written.
-For the last number of years, he's been writing plays, Because I see a lot of plays, I'm on a lot of play mailing lists and I saw that Otto had another play coming up.

 Anyway, I remember Elliott's coming through our office.
 He had these guys with him.
 He looked around and said, "Well, I don't know quite how I'm going to organize everything, but we'll leave Frank Hodsoll in charge of this little operation."
 We got a new immediate boss.
 Frank Hodsoll was in charge of D/LOS.
 He didn't like that job.
-He was jealous of Dick Darbin and particularly jealous of Smith.
-Smith and Darbin stayed up with Richardson in his immediate office, which was on a completely different floor from D/LOS, which was, as Richardson put it, "This little operation."
-Hodsoll said to Darbin, "I don't mind Dick's being right next to Elliott.
+He was jealous of Dick Darwin and particularly jealous of Smith.
+Smith and Darwin stayed up with Richardson in his immediate office, which was on a completely different floor from D/LOS, which was, as Richardson put it, "This little operation."
+Hodsoll said of Darwin, "I don't mind Dick's being right next to Elliott.
 That's where he belongs.
 He's the smartest person I've ever met.
 But dammit, I don't stand behind Smith."
 He thought that he was being shunted off with "This little operation."
+(You may remember Darwin went on to be head of OMB.
+I thought if anyone could tame the budget, Darwin could, but he too let me down.)